Chaotic Oscillatory Associative Memory: The Memory Model

-The system defined by Eq.$(3)$ has $2^N$ fixed points corresponding to all the binary patterns of length $N$.
-Given a pattern ($\mathfrak{b}^{(\eta)}_1 \cdots \mathfrak{b}^{(\eta)}_N$), there is a unique (up to constant translation) fixed point solution that corresponds to the pattern as described below,
+In such a case, the phase variable in Eq.(\ref{eq:qualitative_CAM}) has $2^N$ fixed points corresponding to all binary patterns of length $N$.
+The memory retrieval quality is defined in terms of the measure